thoth-ky/book-a-meal/README.md

   1. Python 3.6
   2. Flask Microframework
   3. Dependencies specified in _requirements.txt_ file
+  4. The API has been hosted at heroku: https://bookameal0.herokuapp.com/

 Ensure you install the above and create a virtual environment with all dependencies.
 The _.env_ file contains environment variable you need to set first before running the app
 You will need a browser too, to be able to view the webpages, i recommend Firefox v.
 59